ipranaya/JavaScript-IIFE-s-Closure/README.md

 # JavsScript-IIFE-s-Closure
-Different ways of creating IIFE in Javascript
+Repo to list down different ways of creating IIFE and Closure in Javascript, our much loved language.